-The project is a joint project between the university hospitals in Finland, and their population responsibility and catchment area covers all Finns.
+Health Village is developed by all the university hospitals in Finland, and their population responsibility and catchment area covers all Finns.
 The participants in the project include

-- the Helsinki and Uusimaa Hospital District HUS, which coordinates the project
+- Helsinki University Hospital, which coordinates the project

 The project has been granted funding totalling millions of euros by the Ministry of Social Affairs and Health.
 The total of €12 million consists of €6 million from the key project

 Public services will be digitalised in the Government Programme and another €6 million that is funded by the university hospital districts themselves.